ddradar/ddradar/api/searchSongBySeries/README.md

 ## Response

-- Returns `404 Not Found` if both `series` and `name` are undefined or invalid type.
+- Returns `404 Not Found` if `series` is undefined or invalid type.
-  - If queries are invalid, they are ignored.
+  - If `name` is invalid, it is ignored.
 - Returns `404 Not Found` if no song that matches conditions.
 - Returns `200 OK` with [JSON body](#response-body) if found.